xm1000z/pdf-v2/README.md

 ## TODOs

-- [x] Look into why it takes so long at times
-- [x] Look into weird \\ tokens

-PAUSED UNTIL FAST JSON MODE IS OUT.
+- [ ] Use the new JSON mode endpoint & run some concurrency tests

-- [ ] Newlines for summaries
+- [ ] Newlines for summaries (see if I can use Llama 3.1 70B or automatically add them with 8B)
-- [ ] Reject PDFs that are too large or over X pages (maybe 1k?)
-- [ ] Try out finetuned models (likely won't go with them)
 - [ ] Don't have a PDF?
-Try out this one w/ synthetic loading
+Try out this one out
 - [ ] Add OG image & metadata + analytics
 - [ ] Add new S3 bucket for Smart PDFs
-- [ ] Maybe add more parsing to make sure its JSON
-- [ ] Update links throughout app to be dub links
+- [ ] Update links throughout app to be dub links for tracking

 ## Future TODOs